Zeyneb N. Kaya

 Projects.

-Designed MADLIBS (Multilingual Augmentation of Data with Alignment-Based Substitution), an efficient multilingual synthetic data generation algorithm achieving SOTA performance with less data.
+Designed Multilingual Augmentation of Data with Alignment-Based Substitution, an efficient multilingual synthetic data generation algorithm achieving SOTA performance with less data.

 @ Regeneron Science Talent Search 2024